chivalry/meta-python/ch_03_modules.md

 You do not *have* to use relative namespaces.
 We could have used `from polygons.polygon.polygon import Polygon`, but doing so makes the structure more fragile.
 Should you ever decide later that the top-level module should be named something other than `polygons`, you'd then need to change all of the internal references to it that you've hardcoded.

 Similarly, both the `Square` and `EquilateralTriangle` classes inherit from `RegularPolygon`, which is in the `regularpolygon.py` file.
-In this case we go to the *current* module (indicated by a `.`), and from there into the `regularpolygon` module/file.
+In this case we go to the *current* module (indicated by a `.`), and from there into the `regularpolygon` single-file module.
 Add this line to both `square.py` and `equilateraltriangle.py`:

 ```python
 from .regularpolygon import RegularPolygon
 ```

-Note that we could have used `from . import regularpolygon.RegularPolygon`, but we would have to have then changed our class definition to inherit from `regularpolygon.RegularPolygon`, as in `class Square(regularpolygon.RegularPolygon)`.
+Note that we could have used `from . import regularpolygon.RegularPolygon`, but we would have to have then changed our class definition to inherit from `regularpolygon.RegularPolygon`, as in `class Square(regularpolygon.RegularPolygon):`.
 With the way we've done it we were able to copy and paste the code from our original file.

 At this point we don't need our original `polygons.py` file.
-All of the code that was originally in it has been moved to our four class files.
+All of the class definition code that was originally in it has been moved to our four class files.
 So go ahead and delete it, but there is one feature that file gave us which we no longer have.

 Our assumption at this point is that we started with a Python script that we found useful and are moving toward publishing it on PyPI.
 Such small scripts often don't have testing built in other than what I showed with `if __name__…`.
 Eventually we'll add test suites to this, but in the meantime it would be nice to have a script that will load the new multi-file module and just output some printouts like our original did.